Postgresql Loading data

 HAVING COUNT(*) > 1

-) order by idbase asc;
+)) order by idbase asc;

+These trees have the exact same data except for heights and circumference which are different.
 At this point there’s no way to know which is the tree with the true values.

 So we have 2 options

-The easiest solution is to create a new serial primary key
+so the easiest solution is to create a new serial primary key

-We can do that with
+which we can do with

 alter table trees add COLUMN id SERIAL PRIMARY KEY;